GonzaFP/ReactChallenges/README.md

 # ReactChallenges
-* This repo contains the projects I have built on my react learning journey.
+* This repo contains the projects I have built during my react learning journey.